 The game looks decent with the environments being absolutely beautiful, but the character models seemed off for some reason.
 It also runs very smooth which is great for the type of game and the cover system is well designed feeling very fluid.
 The AI are also incredible having a number of responses and actions to them whenever you interact or even just as they wander around.
 This helps to keep things fresh while moving around since the game is heavily placed on replayability.
 Even with that I still got bored of the level after a couple playthroughs and really desired more environments to move through.
 That aside the whole process of assassinating targets was well thought out with so many interactive parts of the level to play with or distractions to make.

 This was another decent effort adding yet another quick mission into the world of Hitman.
 It didn't really develop the story any further as we just went forward to kill these two individuals we've been told are bad.
 This mission was also much more straight forward than the previous entries as you were quite funneled into these side sections with minimal path options which was disappointing.
 The market felt lively and was filled with tiny details which I appreciated, it just didn't serve much of a purpose in the actual missions.
 This also feels like a bit of a step back from the scale of the last level not only in terms of literally adding no story, but just the design of the level in general.
 Hopefully things pick up for the next episodes as the signs are definitely pointing to what is an average title.
 Again, for those that love replaying this the options are the same as before with contracts to take out so there's a decent amount of replayability.

-Review Done on Hitman: Episode 3 Marrakesh for Xbox One
+Hitman: Episode 3 Marrakesh Review on Xbox One

 Review Code Provided by BH Impact